 Get more out of your trip to the theater!

-Cara Mia Theatre proudly offers opportunities for enriching your personal experience at the theater for our upcoming production of Nuestra Pastorela.
+Cara Mia Theatre Co. proudly offers opportunities for enriching your personal experience at the theater for our upcoming production of De Troya.
 You will not only witness inspiring performances of this production but participate in reflective, stimulating conversations as well.

 *Limited Seating Capacity

-Area youths from middle school ages to college students are given study guides and invited to join in group discussion before the play.
+Area youths from middle school ages to college students are given study guides and invited to join in group discussion before the play with dinner included.
 It becomes an evening of discovering the power of one, and avenues for community uplift.

 Want to bring a group?

 Breaking a cycle of trauma-heroic responses to domestic violence, sexual abuse and human trafficking

 Saturday, May 13th at 5:30 PM - 7:30 PM